 Participating students can save valuable time and money on their college education.
 You can also experience what it is like to take college courses in a nurturing environment such as UHC.
 If you're ready for Dual Enrollment courses, UHC is ready to welcome you.

 You'll Always Find Support At UHC

-Dual Enrollment students are nurtured and guided every step of the way.
+UHC’s students are nurtured and guided every step of the way, and Dual Enrollment students are no exception!
 As a small university with a 10:1 student-faculty ratio, UHC is an ideal place for high school students to ease into college courses.
 Students never get lost in the crowd and have a personalized experience with caring faculty.
 Dual Enrollment students also have access to UHC’s extensive library and free tutoring services.
-As a student enrolled in college-level academics, you will have the support systems.
+As a student enrolled in college-level academics, you will have the support you need.

 Join Our Accomplished Community

-UHC graduates distinguish themselves in fields such as Education, Nursing, Business, and Allied Health.
+UHC graduates distinguish themselves in fields such as Education, Nursing, Business, and Health Sciences.
 Our graduates move on to graduate programs in fields such as Counseling and professional programs in medicine, dentistry, physical therapy, and law.
 As a university that serves primarily local students, the majority of our alumni live, work, and thrive in the New Orleans area.